superfly/docs/blueprints/multi-region-fly-replay.html.md

 Each Machine exposes the region in which it's running in the `FLY_REGION` environment variable.

-Your app can check the `FLY_REGION` against the `PRIMARY_REGION`, and modify the `DATABASE_URL`, `DB_HOST`, or other database variables when the values don't match.
+Your app can check the `FLY_REGION` against the `PRIMARY_REGION`, and modify the `DATABASE_URL`, `DB_HOST`, or other database variables when the region codes don't match.
 In some cases this just means changing a port ([as for Postgres](/docs/postgres/advanced-guides/high-availability-and-global-replication/#connecting-to-read-replicas)) and in other cases it will be more complex if the database requires different variables for each read replica (like in this [Laravel example](/laravel-bytes/multi-region-laravel-with-planetscale/)).

 ### Replay write requests to the primary region